posva/vuexfire/README.md

-This package has been moved to [vuejs/vuefire](https://github.com/vuejs/vuefire/tree/master/packages/vuexfire).
+# This package has been moved to [vuejs/vuefire](https://github.com/vuejs/vuefire/tree/master/packages/vuexfire) repository.

 ---